Last Updated on January 28, 2021

 Cyber Security Accreditations for SaaS Companies

-Based on extensive experience in this area, here are our top 5 picks for SaaS providers serving various industries.
+Based on extensive experience in this area, here are our top 5 picks (you will note we threw in a bonus pick !) for SaaS providers serving various industries.

 1) ISO 27001

 The internationally recognized ISO 27001 standard is relevant to any organization across industries, but is especially relevant to SaaS providers, as it is widely considered “the gold standard” of third party validation of your security posture.
 To achieve ISO 27001 certification, you must put in place a comprehensive Information Security Management System (ISMS) that provides the logical construct for you to consistently manage information related risk in accordance with your risk appetite, client contractual obligations, and relevant laws and regulations.

 An ISO 27001 certification includes a formal certification audit process with annual surveillance audits to ensure that your information security posture evolves as your business does.
 This makes it the strongest and most comprehensive single form of independent attestation for any information security program, including SaaS providers.

 2) SOC 2

-Like ISO 27001 hinges on a third-party audit, a SOC 2 report can reference a “point in time” (Type I) or “period of time” (Type II) evaluation of anywhere from one to all five of the trust principles, depending on exactly how a SaaS provider handles other firms’ data.
-Security (Can you prevent a data breach?) and availability (Is your service up-and-running continuously?) are generally most relevant for nearly any SaaS provider.
+Like ISO 27001 hinges on a third-party audit, a SOC 2 report can reference a “point in time” (Type I) or “period of time” (Type II) evaluation of anywhere from one to all five of the trust principles.